aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

 ## **Rename a Named Range**

 Aspose.Cells allows you to rename a named range for your needs.
-You may get the named range and rename it by using [**Name.text**](https://reference.aspose.com/cells/javascript-cpp/name/#text--) attribute.
+You may get the named range and rename it by using the **Name.text** attribute.
 The following example shows how to rename a named range.

 ```html
 <!DOCTYPE html>